Pursuer: Robertson; Dundas &

 in secretarial techniques which have taken place in the last

 15 years.
 She would however be able to attend a retraining

 course without cost to her.
-Although
+Although she wrote to

-about employment, she feels she should be at home for Daniel, and that, in any
+she feels she should be at home for Daniel, and that, in any

-event, she would be unlikely to earn a large
+event, she would be unlikely to earn a large enough salary to

-economic circumstances.
 In these circumstances it is unlikely that she will readily

 find employment in her former occupation.
 It seemed to

-me that she found the prospect
+me that she found the prospect of employment daunting.

-[Ed. ~ All these details are just
+[Ed ~ All these details are just

 a distraction from the crux of the matter, disregarding the

 invalid Poll Tax and sequestration.
 LINK